 - AED Batteries

-Below you will find the questions that are most frequently asked about defibrillators and our services.
+Below you will find the questions that we are most frequently asked about defibrillators and our services.

 What is an AED?

 An AED is a device with which one can provide an electrical shock to the heart if there are life-threatening arrhythmias.
 A built-in computer analyses the heart rhythm of the patient and determines automatically whether a shock should be administered.
 A computer voice command will tell you when to administer an electric shock and when to start with chest compressions and mouth-to-mouth resuscitation.
-The same voice command can often also be read-out from a built-in display on the device.
+The voice command is often backed up by text displayed on a screen on the device.
 The AED will guide you safely through the resuscitation process until the moment that professional help arrives.